AA Pension Scheme

 AA CARE Pension Scheme

-Some information referred to may be subject to change (i.e., taxation limits etc.).
+Some information referred to may be subject to change (i.e. taxation limits etc.).
 To see the most up to date information you should also refer to the ‘Current rates’ page.
-If there are any terms used in this booklet that you do not understand, please refer to the Glossary section where a brief definition of the key terms regularly used can be found.
+If there are any terms used that you do not understand, please refer to the Glossary section where a brief definition of the key terms can be found.

-This section provides benefits for you and your dependents both before and after your retirement.
-The benefits you built up prior to 1 April 2020 whilst you were a contributing member of this section of the Scheme are covered in more detail.
+The CARE Section provides benefits for you and your dependents both before and after your retirement.
+The benefits you built up prior to 1 April 2020, whilst you were a contributing member of this Section of the Scheme, were based on your pensionable pay for each year of your membership.
+These benefits are revalued every year to reflect inflation, until you retire and your pension is paid.

-Membership of the Scheme will not affect your entitlement to the Basic State Pension, which is payable from your State Pension Age.
+Membership of the Scheme does not affect your entitlement to the Basic State Pension, which is payable from your State Pension Age.

-The Trustee is responsible for running this section of the Scheme in accordance with the Trust Deed and Rules.
-The names of the Trustee Directors are available in the latest Report and Accounts.
+The Trustee is responsible for running this Section of the Scheme in accordance with the Trust Deed and Rules.
+The names of the Trustee Directors are available in the latest Report and Accounts which can be found in the Document Library.

 Membership

-The CARE section closed to new entrants with effect from 1 October 2016.
-No new members were admitted except for contributing members of other sections of the AA Pension Scheme on 30 June 2017, moved to CARE section on 1 July 2017 unless they opted to leave the Scheme.
-The CARE section closed to future accrual on the 31 March 2020.
-This information is therefore only relevant to those who have already joined the CARE section.
+The CARE Section closed to new entrants with effect from 1 October 2016.
+No new members were admitted except for contributing members of other Sections of the AA Pension Scheme on 30 June 2017, who moved to the CARE Section on 1 July 2017 unless they opted to leave the Scheme.
+The CARE Section closed to future accrual on the 31 March 2020.
+This information is therefore only relevant to those who joined the CARE Section before 1 April 2020.
+All members of the Scheme are either ‘deferred’ i.e. you haven’t started to receive your pension yet, or ‘pensioner’ i.e. you are already getting your pension.

 Contributions